 “I don’t want to say there’s zero chance, but at this point right now, it’s nearly impossible to find anyone in the party who supports the reelection of [Raffensperger],” he said.

-One challenger, Representative Jody Hice, who has already been endorsed by Trump, narrowly lost to Raffensperger in a 2018 GOP runoff.
+One challenger is U.S. Representative Jody Hice, who has already been endorsed by Trump.
+Another is David Bell Isle, who narrowly lost to Raffensperger in a 2018 GOP runoff.
 Republican divisions are almost certain to attract a serious Democratic candidacy as well.

 Perhaps the politician secretly most pleased by Raffensperger’s quandary is Kemp, who would otherwise be the principal target for MAGA vengeance in 2022.
 At this point the governor has no announced primary opposition, though recent party-switcher Vernon Jones is playing around with the idea: